 - Value Model research responsible: Ulrik Foldager, Global University Alliance, Researcher & Value Analyst

-- System Engineering research responsible: Jonnro Erasmus, Enterprise Engineer at the Council for Scientific and Industrial Research (CSIR)
+- System & Product Engineering research responsible: Jonnro Erasmus, Enterprise Engineer at the Council for Scientific and Industrial Research (CSIR)

 - Measurement & Reporting research responsible: Ulrik Foldager, Global University Alliance, Researcher & Business Innovation & Transformation Analyst